fossfreedom/radio-browser/README.md

 for Rhythmbox 2.96

 Current situation as of:
-25 Jul 2012 - not fully working port as yet.
+26 Jul 2012 - not fully working port as yet.
 GUI mostly ported.

-It does play radio-stations from the default list
+It does play radio-stations from the default list and you can search for new radio stations

 Help needed!
 ============